-• the preparation of a monoclonal antibody master mix (with each antibody having previously been covalently coupled (cross-linked) to magnetic Protein G beads, see the SOP titled "Antibody coupling and immobilization to Protein G magnetic beads using a 96-well plate KingFisher automated magnetic bead handling platform"),

-- the preparation of the different curve point samples (with light and heavy peptides spiked into a diluted human plasma digest matrix, with 10 $\mu$ L of original plasma used per immunoaffinity enrichment (capture) experiment), - the immunoaffinity enrichment of the peptides from the plasma digest samples, and - the automated washing of the beads+antibodies+peptides and the elution of the peptides from the antibodies using a KingFisher magnetic bead handling platform.
+- the preparation of a monoclonal antibody master mix (with each antibody having previously been covalently coupled (cross-linked) to magnetic Protein G beads, see the SOP titled "Antibody coupling and immobilization to Protein G magnetic beads using a 96-well plate KingFisher automated magnetic bead handling platform"), - the preparation of the different repeatability samples for each day's experiments (with light and heavy peptides spiked into a diluted human plasma digest matrix, with $10~\mu L$ of original plasma used per immunoaffinity enrichment (capture) experiment), - the immunoaffinity enrichment of the peptides from the plasma digest samples, and - the automated washing of the beads+antibodies+peptides and the elution of the peptides from the antibodies using a KingFisher magnetic bead handling platform.

-Each capture sample contains 200 $\mu$ L of a mix of peptides and plasma digest, plus 50 $\mu$ L of the antibody master mix.
-These volumes have been convenient to use for this procedure, yet could be changed to e.g. 150 $\mu$ L and 25 $\mu$ L, respectively.
-Of importance is, however, that the concentrations used for plotting the response curves in the end are defined as X fmol of heavy peptide per 10 $\mu$ L of plasma, or X/10 fmol of peptide per 1 $\mu$ L of plasma.
+Each capture sample contains 200 μ L of a mix of peptides and plasma digest, plus 50 μ L of the antibody master mix.
+These volumes have been convenient to use for this procedure, yet could be changed to e.g. 150 μ L and 25 μ L, respectively.
+Of importance is, however, that the concentrations are defined in terms of X fmol of heavy peptide per 10 μ L of plasma for each capture, which are in the end back-calculated to X/10 fmol of peptide per 1 μ L of plasma.